-Our workshop is a time each Sunday for us to meeting together for prayer and practical discussion around God’s Word.
+Our Bible Classes are a time each Sunday for us to meet together for prayer and practical discussion around God’s Word.
 We meet during the same time as our Children’s Sunday School.
 This session is generally more topical in nature where we study various items of particular relevance to the life of the church and us as individual Christians living in the 21st Century.
 All are welcome and encouraged to join us for this each week.

 Children’s Sunday School

 Children are a very special part of our church because we believe them to be special to God.
 Children’s ministries at RBC are committed to assisting parents in their God-given responsibility in raising their children in a way that is honouring to God (Ephesians 6:4).
 At the heart of children’s ministry is age appropriate bible teaching to help children come to a true knowledge of God and to put their trust in Jesus Christ.

 Children’s Sunday School occurs from 9:30-10:15am Sunday mornings.